Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Conclusions and discussion

-Neighborhood-based transitivity --- whether through transitive homophily or transitive influence --- exert notable effects on human behavior~\cite{liu2011trust,christakis2009connected,christakis2013,backstrom2011}.
+Neighborhood-based transitivity --- which can arise through both transitive homophily and transitive influence --- exerts notable effects on human behavior~\cite{liu2011trust,christakis2009connected,christakis2013,backstrom2011}.
 It is thus important to incorporate such ideas into models of opinion dynamics.
-In our investigation, we have seen that our NDW model yields richer dynamics than an associated baseline DW model.
-We have also observed that interesting dynamics arise from incorporating transitivity into network adaptation in dynamical processes that interact through a shared adaptive network.

-As with all other models of opinion dynamics, our NBCMs have several limitations.
+However, as with all other models of opinion dynamics, our NBCMs have several limitations.
 In particular, we made many simplistic assumptions about human behavior.
 For example, all of the agents in our models are identical and their confidence bounds are homogeneous.
-Naturally, it is interesting to explore heterogeneities in such features.
-Additionally, because our coupled opinion--disease model incorporates coupling through a common contact network, it does not account for the heterogeneous interaction structures (including both online and in-person communication and influence) in human social networks.
-Moreover, although our model incorporates a novel type of homophilic network adaptation, our explorations of it were minimal.
-It will be fascinating to systematically analyze opinion models with transitive homophily in both network adaptation and opinion dynamics.
+It is relevant to explore heterogeneities in these and other features.

 There are a variety of ways to extend our NBCMs.
-These extensions include both commonly noted possibilities (such as the incorporation of multidimensional opinions, heterogeneous confidence bounds, polyadic interactions, and other models of disease spread) and generalizations that align specifically with our model's neighborhood focus.
+These extensions include both commonly noted possibilities (such as the incorporation of multidimensional opinions, heterogeneous confidence bounds, and polyadic interactions) and generalizations that align specifically with our model's neighborhood focus.
 In particular, we considered only the two-step neighbors of agents (e.g., friends of friends), and it will be interesting to examine generalizations of our NBCMs that include more expansive neighborhoods.
+Additionally, it is worthwhile to extend other types of opinion models to explore neighborhood effects, and our NBCMs provide an illustrative example to help guide such efforts.
+Another interesting direction is to combine our NBCMs with models of disease spread to explore how {neighborhood-based} opinion dynamics and disease dynamics affect each other.